sophiemiddleton/Tutorial/AllInOne/doc/AllInOne.md

 is an "analyzer module".
 In art-speak analyzer modules are allow to view all of the information in the event.
 There are other kinds of modules that may add information to the event.

+The instructions below are complete but the narrative that goes with them still needs a lot of work.

 ## Instructions

 1. To [build and run interactively](Interactive.md)